Franco Santiago Caspe

 Timbre Transfer with BRAVE

-We present the reconstruction results of percussive and tonal sounds of RAVE and BRAVE models trained on the Filosax and Drumset datasets.
+We also present an excerpt of the audio examples, highlighting the reconstruction results of percussive and tonal sounds of RAVE and BRAVE models trained on the Filosax and Drumset datasets.

 Models Trained on the Drumset Dataset